Islamic world unites to help desperately poor Afghanistan - ExBulletin

 He also called on participants to focus on food security, invest in capacity building in Afghanistan to fight terrorism and burgeoning drug trafficking.

-Finally, engage with the Afghan authorities to help meet the expectations of the international community, in particular with regard to political and social inclusion, respect for human rights, in particular the rights of women and girls and fight against terrorism, he declared,
+Finally, engage with the Afghan authorities to help meet the expectations of the international community, particularly with regard to political and social inclusion, respect for human rights, in particular the rights of women and girls and the struggle against terrorism, he said.

 Sources